EDICO-ASSO/geronimoV2/README.md

 # geronimoV2
   a low cost muscle switch with a usb interface to command a computer with any scrolling interruption software ( like the famous ACAT used by Stephen HAWKING https://01.org/acat/switches)

+ The sensor is a simple piezo tranducer.

+ It is interface to an arduino Clone with ATMEGA32U4 controller.

+This controller has integrade HID functions : it can trigger a keyboard or mouse event.

+The raw piezo signal is analysed with peakDetector Library.

+When the signal overcomes a limit tunable with the potentiometer, it triggers a keyboard event and powers the LED on (F12 Press for example )

   ![schema](https://user-images.githubusercontent.com/106146411/172566455-401bdcc8-9a14-453b-8b7c-2d24d1731a99.png)

   ![1 (2)](https://user-images.githubusercontent.com/106146411/172565982-fa904ce2-4385-43cf-8b7a-1d3f7f06c9d2.jpg)